MarkGalloway/Vcalc/README.md

 Vcalc
 =====

+Main:
+X Update Parser to Vcalc
-- Add Symbol Table to interpreter and defined.g
+  - Revisit operator precedence and such with some robust test cases X Add Symbol Table to interpreter and defined.g
+X Update binary ops to handle new type system.
+- Vectors
+  - Implement FilterNode
+  - Implement GeneratorNode
+  - Vector binary operations (arithmetic, comparison ...)
+  - Vector promotion for binary ops
+  - Test IndexNode, fix if needed

+- Ensure all constrains are being met by Interpreter, add walkers if needed
+  - Ensure all exceptions are thrown and are legibile
-- Learn LLVM
+- LLVM
+  - Create walkers if needed to preprocess constrains
+  - Modify Templater.g to handle new parser
+  - Create

+Nice to haves:
+- Create a proper void return value for VcalcValue
+- More tests.
+Edge cases.
+Constraints. etc